Experience the thrill of driving a stick shift.

 FAILURE brings the tortured sound of grinding gears and embarrassment of stalling in traffic.

 During the 90-minute lesson, you will not be going on busy streets with a lot of traffic or on steep hills.

-You will learn on residential areas with minimum or no traffic, so you stay relaxed until you can manage
+You will learn on residential areas with minimal or no traffic, so you stay relaxed until you can manage

 more.
 Expect a learning curve each time you drive.
-So, if you are ready to go ahead, contact me to learn
+So, if you are ready to go ahead, contact us to learn

 stick shifting and I will have you popping the gears smoothly!